chandanschandu/VIDEO-SUMMARIZATION-WITH-TRANSFORMER-MODELS/README.md

 import os

 # Change directory to where your preprocessing script is located
-%cd /kaggle/input/videoprocessor
+os.chdir('path/to/your/local/directory')

 # Install required packages
-!pip install -r /kaggle/input/videoprocessor/requirements.txt
+!pip install -r requirements.txt

 # Run the preprocessing script
 !python load_model.py